8 Confident Introvert Behaviors That Might Confuse People But Actually Make Sense

 Difficult family conversation, crisis relations, distrust, establishment trusting relationships, after quarrel, tries understanding, offer go family psychologist.
 Husband and wife support each other

 For confident introverts, chit-chat about the weather is like trying to fill a pool with a teaspoon – it’s just not efficient.
-They crave conversations with substance, ones that dive into topics more profound than what’s on the surface.
+They crave conversations with substance, ones that dive into topics more profound than what’s on the surface, according to Psychology Today.
 It’s not that they’re trying to be intense; they just find more value in discussions that get to the heart of the matter.
 It’s about quality, not quantity.

 2. They listen a lot more than they talk.